godpeny/pages/main/src/blog-post.33.md

 - If the query embedding is known statically, the system can perform exhaustive scoring offline, precomputing and storing a list of the top candidates for each query.
 - Use approximate nearest neighbors.
 Google provides an open-source tool on GitHub called ScaNN (Scalable Nearest Neighbors).
 This tool performs efficient vector similarity search at scale.

+#### Scoring (Ranking)
+After candidate generation, another model scores and ranks the generated candidates to select the set of items to display.
+The recommendation system may have multiple candidate generators that use different sources, such as the following.

+- Related items from a matrix factorization model.
+- User features that account for personalization.
+- "Local" vs "distant" items; that is, taking geographic information into account.
+- Popular or trending items.
+- A social graph; that is, items liked or recommended by friends.

+The system combines these different sources into a common pool of candidates that are then scored by a single model and ranked according to that score.

+##### Why not let the candidate generator score?
+- Some systems rely on multiple candidate generators.
+The scores of these different generators might not be comparable.
+- With a smaller pool of candidates, the system can afford to use more features and a more complex model that may better capture context.

+##### Choosing an objective function for scoring
+<b> Maximize Click Rate </b>
+If the scoring function optimizes for clicks, the systems may recommend click-bait videos.
+This scoring function generates clicks but does not make a good user experience.
+Users' interest may quickly fade.

+<b> Maximize Watch Time </b>
+If the scoring function optimizes for watch time, the system might recommend very long videos, which might lead to a poor user experience.
+Note that multiple short watches can be just as good as one long watch.

+<b> Increase Diversity and Maximize Session Watch Time </b>
+Recommend shorter videos, but ones that are more likely to keep the user engaged.

+##### Positional bias in scoring
+Items that appear lower on the screen are less likely to be clicked than items appearing higher on the screen.
+However, when scoring videos, the system usually doesn't know where on the screen a link to that video will ultimately appear.
+Querying the model with all possible positions is too expensive.

+Solutions
+- Create position-independent rankings.
+- Rank all the candidates as if they are in the top position on the screen.

 ### References
 - https://developers.google.com/machine-learning/recommendation?_gl=1*100s3or*_up*MQ..*_ga*NDEzMDgzNTk0LjE3NjMwNDM1Mzc.*_ga_SM8HXJ53K2*czE3NjMwNDM1MzckbzEkZzAkdDE3NjMwNDM1MzckajYwJGwwJGgw